Want to organize meals for your family without complicated systems? Take a look at a simple method of meal planning for busy moms.

 Action step: Decide how often you’ll shop, then buy your ingredients.

-Tip: Cook meals with the most perishable ingredients first.
+6. Cook meals with the most perishable ingredients first

-You might prioritize meals that use seafood and fresh tomatoes, since seafood doesn’t freeze well and tomatoes lose their flavor in the refrigerator.
-Than, save meals with ingredients like pasta, canned food and grains for later in the week.
+For instance, start with meals that use seafood and tomatoes, since seafood doesn’t freeze well and tomatoes lose flavor in the refrigerator.
+Then, save meals with ingredients like pasta, canned food, and grains for later in the week.

 Action plan: Cook meals with the most perishable ingredients first.

 You’re busy.
-The last thing you need is yet another run to the grocery store to pick up a forgotten ingredient, or to bundle the kids up in the car to eat at a restaurant yet again.
+The last thing you need is to run to the grocery store to pick up a forgotten ingredient or bundle the kids up in the car to eat at a restaurant yet again.